 Minor contributors were remembered with plaques on the walls of their former homes.

 One of the first plaques was dedicated in 1871 to Angelo Brunetti, known as Ciceruacchio (meaning slightly fat in Roman dialect).
 He had a well known inn in Piazza del Popolo and in 1846 he took the lead in asking the newly elected pope (Pope Pius IX) for political reforms.
 He took part into the defence of the Roman Republic and when the city fell he tried to reach Venice, to which the Austrians had laid siege.
 He was arrested by them and he was executed with his two sons, one of whom was just thirteen.
 In 1872 a small bust was added to the plaque.

 In Italian borbonico is an adjective which, in addition to making reference to the Bourbons, who were Kings of Naples and Sicily from 1735 to 1860, means bigot reaction to reforms.
-This is partly due to the way in 1799 the Bourbons recaptured Naples putting an end to a French-backed republic.
-The king was particularly anxious that no mercy should be shown to the rebels.
-Eleonora De Fonseca Pimentel *, a poetess who had supported the republic with her writings was executed by the royal tribunal.
+This is partly due to the way the Bourbons recaptured Naples in 1799 putting an end to a French-backed republic.
+King Ferdinand was particularly anxious that no mercy should be shown to the rebels.
+Eleonora De Fonseca Pimentel, a poetess who had supported the republic with her writings was executed by the royal tribunal.
 She was born in Rome in Via di Ripetta.